Retaining our humanity in an AI-driven world.

 Applying humanitarian principles and ecological protection as the baseline for ethical technology

-Promoting face-to-face interaction as a preference in homes, workplaces and schools
+Promoting face-to-face interaction in homes, workplaces and schools

 Recognising productivity and efficiency as measures for machines not human beings